-After 20 years of service in the Navy and an accident while serving that left him 100% disabled, Al Kroell found it extremely difficult to find employment.
+After 20 years of service in the Navy and an accident, while serving that left him 100% disabled, Al Kroell found it extremely difficult to find employment.
 His wife, Christy, was disabled too and the pair struggled to earn income to support themselves.
 Luckily Al’s hobby of woodworking, combined with new state-of-the-art technology turned out to be a lucrative business opportunity.
-ChristyAl Plaques now creates custom laser cut, etched and engraved plaques and gifts.
+ChristyAl Plaques now creates custom laser cut, etched, and engraved plaques and gifts.

-ChristyAl Plaques has found a niche market of creating “going away” plaques for military members who are transferred off-base.
+ChristyAl Plaques has found a niche market by creating “going away” plaques for military members who are transferred off-base.
 With 62 bases in the state of California alone and nearly 3,000 transfers at each base every year, it is a sizable target market.

 The business turned a profit within its first month.
-The business was chosen as a winner of the Sam’s Club Holiday Cheer initiative in December 2012, receiving a $1,000 grant and a trip to Dallas to attend a high speed growth marketing workshop hosted by SCORE.
+The business was chosen as a winner of the Sam’s Club Holiday Cheer initiative in December 2012, receiving a $1,000 grant and a trip to Dallas to attend a high-speed growth marketing workshop hosted by SCORE.
 Of the workshop, Al said, “It was like winning the jackpot for small business.”
-Through the session they learned about specifying a target market, trying it out for a period of time and then modifying that target.
+Through the session, they learned about specifying a target market, trying it out for a period of time, and then modifying that target.

-Al speaks highly of mentor Peter Fong who worked with the team for over 2 years; “He pushed me along, got me on the ball and told me what I needed to do.
+Al speaks highly of mentor Peter Fong who worked with the team for over 2 years; “He pushed me along, got me on the ball, and told me what I needed to do.
 The military doesn’t teach you about marketing or running a business but my SCORE mentor did.”